 I am a post-viral long hauler.
 I contracted COVID-19 in late February of 2020 and have been navigating an onslaught of chronic symptoms since then.
-It has been 14 months that I have been quite literally “taking it one day at a time”.
+It has been two years that I have been quite literally “taking it one day at a time”.
 Once full of energy, Chronic Fatigue Syndrome has made it difficult for me to make it through the day without taking intermittent naps in hopes of temporarily boosting my energy.
 Morning stiffness has me showering with ballooned fingers, knees, and ankles.
 Shortness of breath and sensations of a heavy chest have become my new normal.
 The headaches, all-over body-pain, exhaustion, hand-tremors, and partial numbness, combined with the frustration and stress of having endured this for so long, and having previously been completely healthy is taxing to say the very least.

 That’s not who I truly am, however.

 I am a 17 year old Senior in high school with an intense passion for science.
 I am a happy teenager in the beautiful state of Arizona.
 I will not let myself be defined by the hardship I am currently facing.